-Mr. Bill Bayliss, president of the Handley Board of Trustees, presented the Stewart Bell Jr. Excellence in Teaching Award to Dr. Matthew Reames on a virtual Google Meet with staff on September 2, 2020.
+Mr. Dennis McLoughlin, vice-president of the Handley Board of Trustees, presented the Stewart Bell Jr. Excellence in Teaching Award to Ms. Heather Campbell of Garland Quarles Elementary School at the WPS convocation ceremony on August 13, 2021.

 Heather Campbell has been involved in education for over 25 years, and continues to work tirelessly with community partners to obtain free books to give to children and has been instrumental in helping to bring diverse authors and illustrators to the school, whether physically or virtually.

 The Nominating Committee had the following to say: "Heather Campbell is described as someone that has a vast knowledge of the content she teaches, but more importantly is very passionate about it and makes every effort to instill her enthusiasm into her students."